gapotchenko/gnu-tk/README.md

 ### Requirements

-GNU-TK can run on the following platforms:
+GNU-TK can be readily used on the following platforms:

 - Windows 10+, x64 or ARM64 CPU
 - Linux, x64 or ARM64 CPU